Geodan/pg2b3dm/README.md

 ## History

+2024-08-07: release 2.13.0: add support for shaders per inner geometry of collections

 2024-07-30: release 2.12.0: use LineCurve instead of Catmullrom curve for lines (better performance + more accurate)

 2024-07-17: release 2.11.1: fix .NET 8.0 release